 We are so dedicated to screening as many wonderful films as we can that we even created a year-round monthly screening series (called Dispatches from the Underground) to exhibit films that we couldn’t find a place for in our annual lineup.
 All films submitted to BUFF are also considered for Dispatches programming.

-No. The Director of Programming & the Artistic Director are watching screeners along with everyone else on our programming team.
-We don’t use a screening committee.
-It’s important to us that we watch all submissions to ensure that selections align with our mission and taste.
-We are control freaks and film maniacs.
-All films are watched by at least two pairs of eyes.
+The Director of Programming & the Artistic Director are watching screeners along with everyone else on our programming and submissions teams.
+All films are watched by at least two pairs of eyes on the submissions team and then by someone on the programming team.

 What if I look at my Vimeo stats and see that you didn’t watch my film?